aardappel/lobster/docs/source/shooter_tutorial.md

 dynamically adjust the volume and pause or resume individual sounds.

 This tutorial has all game state in top level variables, for simplicity of explanation.
-If you want to have a look what the code would be like if you instead stored all of it in classes, have a look at `tut_obj.lobster`.
+If you want to have a look at what the code would be like if you instead stored all of it in classes, have a look at `tut_obj.lobster`.